Finding a Top Financial Advisor Firm in Cherry Hill, New Jersey

 Like most advisories, Pine Valley will customize its investment advice to client goals, time horizon and risk tolerance.
 In analyzing securities, it uses fundamental, technical and quantitative methods of analysis, and according to its website, it manages “portfolio overlays around various asset classes that deliver attractive, less-correlated and improved risk-adjusted absolute returns.”

-Wealth Management Associates, Inc.
+Wealth Management Associates

 Wealth Management Associates Background

 After working at brokerages for more than a decade, James Johnston set up his own shop, WMA, in 1998.
 He was soon joined by his friend and former colleague David Hess (they started their careers at Smith Barney together).
-Today, they are co-managing partners, with interest in the firm split between the two of them.

 WMA offers discretionary and non-discretionary investment advisory services, financial planning on a stand-alone or consulting basis, qualified retirement plan services (to plan sponsors) and seminars.
 In the management of assets, the firm may recommend using a third-party advisor, and it may recommend insurance products (for which it receives commissions from the insurance company).